I wrote this paper for an advanced writing class I took at Sam Houston State University with Dr. Siebert back in the summer of 1992.

-We are told that these amino acids did combine into a living organisms; after billions of chance strokes of lightning, and billions of chance combinings, some group of amino acids succeeded in producing the necessary elements for biological survival.
+We are told that these amino acids did combine into a living organisms; after billions upon billions of chance strokes of lightning, and billions upon billions of chance combining, some group of amino acids succeeded in producing the necessary elements for biological survival.
 Then began the long evolutionary process of trial and error: these extremely simple single celled organisms, through millions of hit and miss changes, some succeeding, many more failing, evolved into more advanced and complex organisms.
 It would be stretching credulity if this process were to result in one complex organism, like a snail, for example, or even a worm, let alone the vast myriad of living plants and animals that exist in the world today.

 The other element of evolution is that of time.
 Evolution requires enormous amounts of time.
 Hand in hand with historical geologist, evolutionists have increased their estimates of the earth’s age, first by millions of years, now by billions.
 But even this is not enough time to account for the progress allotted to these chance happenings.
 To understand the problem that chance brings to this issue of time, let’s look at it from the view of mathematical probability.
 Mathematics has often been referred to as a pure science, mathematical truth being beyond bias.
 One branch of mathematics concerns itself with the study of probability.
 If you were to sit down and put a pencil to it, even given the best odds, the probability, or chance, of evolution happening, in any length of time is astronomical.
 Some would say improbable; the word “impossible” is more like it.
 It is like shredding the New York City phone book in a mulching machine, then tossing the debris into the air, and having it land intact.